Downloads, Plays, Streams, and Listeners

 Measuring podcast downloads directly from your hosting platform offers a more comprehensive and accurate view of your podcast’s performance compared to relying solely on third-party apps like Spotify or Apple Podcasts.

-• Listeners measure the unique audience engaging with your podcast, and it’s a synthetic metric developed at the app level.
+• Listeners measure the unique audience engaging with your podcast; a synthetic metric calculated at the app level.

 By analyzing these different aspects, you can get a comprehensive view of how your audience interacts with your podcast.